When you buy real estate, you expect it to appreciate over time so that it is worth more than you paid for it when you are ready to sell.

 We don’t have access to local housing prices the 1990s or earlier, so I looked at the last 10 years.

-The blue line in the chart above shows the median sale price of all St. Louis County home sales that were listed in the local MLS.
-The blue line is hidden behind the red line on this chart from 2001-2005.
+The blue line in the chart above shows the median sale price of all St. Louis City home sales that were listed in the local MLS.
+The blue line is hidden behind the red line on this chart from 2001-2002.

 The red line shows you what would have happened to the homes that were purchased in 2001 if they had followed the 4% appreciation rate historical trend.

-Homes purchased 10 years ago have a median DEPRECIATION rate of 7.4%.
-When you combine the good years with the 4% APPRECIATION and the bad years with DEPRECIATION, they average a loss of almost 1% in value per year.
+Homes purchased 10 years ago have a median DEPRECIATION rate of 4.7%.
+When you combine the good years with the above average APPRECIATION and the bad years with DEPRECIATION, they average a loss of almost 0.5% in value per year.

-In comparison, St. Louis homeowners who purchased their home or refinanced at pulled equity out of the home in 2006 are in much worse shape.
+While long term St. Louis City homeowners are only down a little over the last 10 years, those who purchased their home or refinanced and pulled equity out of the home in 2006 are in much worse shape.

-Long term condo owners in St. Louis County are in better shape than those who own a house.
-During the housing bubble years, St. Louis condos appreciated more than the historical average of 4% per year.
+Long term condo owners in St. Louis City are in much worse shape than those who own a house.
+During the housing bubble years, condos appreciated more than the historical average of 4% per year but not enough to compensate for the major crash they have taken since 2009.

-However, St. Louis condo owners who purchased at the peak of the market in 2006 did worse than their counterparts who bought homes.
+St. Louis City condo owners who purchased at the peak of the market in 2006 have lost half of their value.

-To find out what the appreciation or depreciation rate has been since you purchased your St. Louis home or condo, contact us for a custom analysis.
+To find out what the appreciation or depreciation rate has been since you purchased your home or condo, contact us for a custom analysis.